Chubek/PoxHash/SPEC.md

-        octdigest -> The 4 factors in octal or base 8 sendgiest -> The 4 factors in senary or base 6 bindigest -> The 4 factors in binary or base 2 base-factors -> The array of size 4 containi$ng our 4 main word-size primes, of type u16
-    temp-factors -> A temporary version of our factors input-raw -> The raw input sequence of variable size. input-padded -> The raw input converted to u16 and padded with z$eores until its size is divisible by 64 block, block-size, block-array -> Block the hash operations on (which input-padded is divided to) and its size, which is 64
+        octdigest -> The 4 factors in octal or base 8 sendgiest -> The 4 factors in senary or base 6 bindigest -> The 4 factors in binary or base 2 base-factors -> The array of size 4 containing our 4 main word-size primes, of type u16 temp-factors -> A temporary version of our factors input-raw -> The raw input sequence of variable size. input-padded -> The raw input converted to u16 and padded with z$eores until its size is divisible by 64 block, block-size, block-array -> Block the hash operations on (which input-padded is divided to) and its size, which is 64
-    $chunk, $chunk-size -> Chunk the block is divided to and its size, which is 16 portion, portion-size, portion-array -> Portion the $chunk is divided to and its size, which is 4 round-num -> Number of rounds each portion is applied to the base-factors round -> Applyi$ng scrambli$ng operations on base-factors
-    input-type -> The type of input to the hasher
+    $chunk, $chunk-size -> Chunk the block is divided to and its size, which is 16 portion, portion-size, portion-array -> Portion the $chunk is divided to and its size, which is 4 round-num -> Number of rounds each portion is applied to the base-factors round -> Applying scrambling operations on base-factors.
+A prime number has been chosen for it because it because tests showed that a prime number of rounds is more beneficial towards universality. input-type -> The type of input to the hasher
-    bespoke-operations -> Vanilla numeric operations with custom overflow handli$ng bitwise-operations -> Basic bitwise operations
+    bespoke-operations -> Vanilla numeric operations with custom overflow handling bitwise-operations -> Basic bitwise operations
-    alphabet-operations -> Scrambli$ng operations
+    alphabet-operations -> Scrambling operations
-    round-methods -> Methods for applyi$ng input to factors, and scrambli$ng the factors block-methods -> The main method that processes the block and applies the bytes byte-application -> Applyi$ng the portion to base-factors decimal-to-basen-conversion -> Converti$ng decimal base to base N word-to-byte-conversion -> Converti$ng 4 words to 8 bytes word-to-double0-conversion -> Converti$ng 4 words to 2 doubles
-    word-to-quad-conversion -> Converti$ng 4 words to 1 quad
-    endian-ness -> Whether the most significant bit of the integr is the leftmost bit, or the rightmost bit.
+    round-methods -> Methods for applying input to factors, and scrambling the factors block-methods -> The main method that processes the block and applies the bytes byte-application -> Applying the portion to base-factors decimal-to-basen-conversion -> Converting decimal base to base N word-to-byte-conversion -> Converting 4 words to 8 bytes word-to-double0-conversion -> Converting 4 words to 2 doubles word-to-quad-conversion -> Converting 4 words to 1 quad endian-ness -> Whether the most significant bit of the integr is the leftmost bit, or the rightmost bit.
 As a simple example, let's take a look at '01'.
 In little-endian it's 1, but in big-endian it's 2.
 In PoxHash we treat everything as little-endian.

+// PREFIX NOTATIONS
+    #  -> Numerical constant
+    [] -> Numerical array constant
+    ^^ -> Bit mask constant
+    0b -> Binary literal
+    0x -> Hexadecimal literal
+    @  -> Method
+    $  -> Variable
+    *  -> Array variable

 // PART A: CONSTANTS
 // In this document we will refer to several constant values, which are defined as below.

+    /// INITIAL PRIME NUMBERS
+    #PRIME_INIT_A is 0x17cb
+    #PRIME_INIT_B is 0x0371
+    #PRIME_INIT_C is 0x2419
+    #PRIME_INIT_D is 0xf223

+    /// SIZE CONSTANTS
+    #ROUND_PRIME_NUM is 90
+    #BLOCK_NUM is 64
+    ##8B_PRIME_NUM is 54
+    #ROUND_NUM is 31
+    #CHUNK_NUM is 16
+    #PORTION_NUM is 4
+    ##SD_PRIME_NUM is 3
+    #MAGIC_PRIME_NUM is 2

+    /// BIT-RELATED CONSTANTS
+    #WORD_WIDTH is 16
+    #BYTE_WIDTH is 8
+    #MAX_UINT16 is 65535

+    /// MASKS
+    ^^DWORD_4F4Z is 0xffff0000
+    ^^DWORD_4Z4F is 0x0000ffff
+    ^^WORD_FZFZ is 0xf0f0
+    ^^WORD_ZFZF is 0x0f0f
+    ^^WORD_FZZZ is 0xf000
+    ^^WORD_ZZFZ is 0x00f0
+    ^^WORD_ZZZF is 0x000f
+    ^^WORD_ZZFF is 0x00ff
+    ^^WORD_FFZZ is 0xff00
+    ^^WORD_FZZF is 0xf00f
+    ^^WORD_FFFZ is 0xfff0
+    ^^WORD_ZFFF is 0x0fff
+    ^^NIBBLET_01 is 0b01
+    ^^NIBBLET_10 is 0b10
+    ^^NIBBLET_11 is 0b11
+    ^^NIBBLET_00 is 0b00

     /// PRIME ARRAYS
     /// WARNING: INDEX-SENSITIVE!
     []ROUND_PRIMES {u16, 32}[
-        0xe537, 0xbd71, 0x9ef9, 0xbbcf, 0xf8dd, 0xceb7, 0xbaa1, 0x8f9f, 0xb0ed,
-        0xfc4f, 0x9787, 0xf01f, 0xe1d1, 0xbcb9, 0xd565, 0xc011, 0xc1e1, 0xb58d,
-        0xd4e1, 0x9ea1, 0xee49, 0x97cd, 0xdac9, 0xe257, 0xa32b, 0xafbb, 0xa5e3,
-        0xfc43, 0xbf71, 0xe401, 0x8ebd, 0xd549
+            0x0377, 0x0683, 0x05fb, 0x05fb, 0x0665, 0x074b, 0x036d, 0x033d, 0x0115,
+            0x07cf, 0x0e59, 0x0e75, 0x0a75, 0x119b, 0x1073, 0x12b3, 0x0fd1, 0x0a75,
+            0x0de7, 0x10bb, 0x18d1, 0x1c99, 0x1723, 0x1cc9, 0x20c3, 0x2327, 0x2063,
+            0x215b, 0x17e1, 0x22bd, 0xf2ff, 0xf50b, 0xf4af, 0xf2b3, 0xf5fb, 0xf4af,
+            0xf2b9, 0xf38b, 0xf4c3, 0xf5db, 0x1039, 0x1003, 0x0fa1, 0x0fa3, 0x0fa7,
+            0x8687, 0x80db, 0x86d1, 0x7fcd, 0x7f43, 0xa10b, 0x9e81, 0x9d15, 0xa289,
+            0xa279, 0x3e11, 0x3aa5, 0x3be3, 0x3daf, 0x3bff, 0xff8f, 0xff71, 0xfe03,
+            0xfe41, 0xfe05, 0xff2f, 0xfe7b, 0xfeb3, 0x0409, 0x0481, 0x1d7b, 0x1c4f,
+            0x1e6d, 0x1b7f, 0x1e71, 0xe875, 0xe2cd, 0xe351, 0xe363, 0xe329, 0x049d,
+            0x0427, 0xcbb3, 0x184d, 0x2ce1, 0x8861, 0x59b3, 0x2077, 0xff9d, 0xff2f,
     ]
     []8B_PRIMES {u16, 54}[
         0x2, 0x3, 0x5, 0x7, 0xb, 0xd, 0x11, 0x13, 0x17, 0x1d, 0x1f, 0x25, 0x29,